wakeuplabs-io/starkware-private-erc20/README.md

 Circuit checks
 - The input commitment is included in the root and belongs to the sender.
 - The nullifierHash is effectively the hash of the nullifier and is attached to the input commitment.
-- The UTXO is correct, ensuring no balance is mined or burned.
+- Ensure no balance is mined or burned and so sum of value of input commitments is equal to sum of output commitments values.
 - The output commitments are correct, including the amount and owner of each.
 - The new root does not remove any elements from the tree.
 - The new root contains both the new commitments.